 Safety Tips for Traveling Alone

-Remember all those rules your mother taught you to insure that you are safe.
+Remember all those rules your mother taught you to ensure that you stayed safe as a child?
+They also make great solo travel safety tips.
 Apply them rigorously when you're traveling.

 - Know the typical con games of your destination.
 If someone wants to give you something for free it may be a good idea to decline.
 A rose is often offered on the streets of Barcelona to draw travelers in for a con.
 A ring apparently found on the ground and offered to you as the person who possibly lost it, is another ruse to turn away from.
 Familiarize yourself with the common con games travelers encounter.
 Here's a list of 40 tourist scams.